CarterGibbs1/TicTacToe/README.md

 DISCUSSION:

 I solely used an explanation video and Wikipedia of the algorithm.
 I tried to interpret it using only those two resources so I could build it from the ground up.
+I feel like this project was good for myself since it reinforced my skill in recursion and algorithms.

 ----------------------------------------------------------------------------